mliarakos/spark-typed-ops/README.md

 ds.select(ds("id"), ds("name"))
 ```

-Dataset columns are specified in a type-safe manner, so errors (e.g. misspelled or non-existent fields) are caught by the compiler, but equivalent untyped DataFrame operations are used at runtime for improved performance.
+Dataset columns are specified in a type-safe manner, so errors (e.g. misspelled or non-existent columns) are caught by the compiler.
+The operations are then converted to equivalent untyped DataFrame operations for improved runtime performance.
 In addition, the simple approach to specifying columns is easily supported by IDEs for autocompletion and refactoring.

 This project was inspired by [Frameless](https://github.com/typelevel/frameless) and [scala-nameof](https://github.com/dwickern/scala-nameof).
+Its goal is to remain lightweight and not to introduce a new API on top of Spark.
+As such, it provides only simple type-safe operations for common use cases.
+For a more complete type-safe extension to Spark, consider [Frameless](https://github.com/typelevel/frameless).

 ## Getting Started